 Are Ooni Pizza Ovens any Good?

 Apart from the very modern stylish design, these pizza ovens give the closest authentic pizza outside Italy.
 I haven’t yet found a bad review of these impressive pizza ovens.
-Ooni created the worlds first pellet pizza oven back in 2012 and have been perfecting their ovens ever since.
+Ooni created the world’s first pellet pizza oven back in 2012 and has been perfecting its ovens ever since.
 They are fast too, heating up in just under 15 minutes you could be actually eating a pizza in under 20 minutes!
 Quicker than a kitchen oven.

 One great advantage of the Ooni pizza oven range is the ability to convert the ovens to use either propane gas or wood pellets.
 The ovens heat up in the same time but if you are short of time, using gas means there is minimal soot and ash to clear up.

-There is a useful comparison table at Ooni.com to help you choose which pizza oven is best for you.back to menu ↑
+There is a useful comparison table at Ooni.com to help you choose which pizza oven is best for you.

 What Alternative Pizza Ovens are available?